alisherkenzhegaliyev/capstone/README.md

 # Capstone

 FastAPI + React application for explainable clinical decision support.
-The app now uses PostgreSQL for authentication and exposes a single seeded email/password login for access to the prediction flows.
+The app uses PostgreSQL for authentication and supports email/password sign-up, sign-in, and a mock 6-digit email verification step.

-## Login
+## Authentication

+The frontend includes:

+- Sign up with email and password
+- Sign in with an existing verified account
+- Email verification via a 6-digit code entry screen

+For local development, no real email is sent.
+The backend accepts a deterministic 6-digit verification code based on the current date in `DDMMYY` format.

+Examples:

+- April 18, 2026 -> `180426`
+- January 5, 2027 -> `050127`

-There is no signup flow.
-One account is created from environment variables on backend startup:
+The backend also seeds one verified account from environment variables on startup:

 - `APP_LOGIN_EMAIL`
 - `APP_LOGIN_PASSWORD`

-If the user already exists, startup updates that account's password hash to match the current environment value.
+If that seeded user already exists, startup updates its password hash to match the current environment value.

 ## Local Setup